AK-Issac/AK-Issac/README.md

 ### 🌟 Featured Project

 **AI Chatbot for Emotional Support**
-- Built from scratch using PyTorch with a custom dataset
+- Built and trained from scratch ( no pre-trained models) using PyTorch with a custom dataset
 - Encoder-decoder transformer architecture leveraging LSTM and reinforcement learning
 - Inspired by BMO from Adventure Time, designed for personalized emotional support